semantic-systems/Automatic-SPARQL-translation/README.md

 Bartels, M. C., Banerjee, D., & Usbeck, R. (2025, September).
 Automating SPARQL Query Translations between DBpedia and Wikidata.
 To be published in the Proceedings of the SEMANTiCS 2025 Conference.

 BibTeX
-For easy integration into your reference manager, you can use the following BibTeX entry: \n
+For easy integration into your reference manager, you can use the following BibTeX entry:

 @inproceedings{Bartels2025Automating,
   author    = {Bartels, Malte Christian and Banerjee, Debayan and Usbeck, Ricardo}, title     = {{Automating SPARQL Query Translations between DBpedia and Wikidata}},